-For the ADP3193A to begin switching, the input supply (VCC) to the controller must be higher than the UVLO threshold and the EN pin must be higher than its 0.85 V threshold.
+For the ADP3192A to begin switching, the input supply (VCC) to the controller must be higher than the UVLO threshold and the EN pin must be higher than its 0.85 V threshold.
 This initiates a system start-up sequence.
-If either UVLO or EN is less than its respective threshold, the ADP3193A is disabled.
-This holds the PWM outputs at ground, shorts the DELAY capacitor to ground, and forces PWRGD and \overline{OD} signals low.
+If either UVLO or EN is less than their respective thresholds, the ADP3192A is disabled.
+This holds the PWM outputs at ground, shorts the DELAY capacitor to ground, and forces PWRGD and $\overline{\text{OD}}$ signals low.